 - Low health and safety standards.
 The underground economy is unregulated; it enables criminals to push dangerous drugs (e.g. drugs which have harmful properties) Prostitutes working in the underground economy may be more vulnerable to health issues, such as HIV and abuse.
 A regulated economy enables the enforcement of minimum standards of living.

 - Takes business from law-abiding citizens.
-The underground economy takes business from a lawful business. e.g. a black market in cigarettes which don’t pay UK tax means fewer sales for shop-keepers.
+The underground economy takes business from a lawful business. e.g. an illegal market in cigarettes which don’t pay UK tax means fewer sales for shop-keepers.
 The underground economy may also increase the power of criminal gangs, which can use their power to create problems for people living in those areas.

 - Erosion of social trust and tax morale.
 If there is a rise in underground economy, it will reduce the moral of those paying taxes.
 Where tax avoidance is high, it creates an extra incentive for others to follow suit.
 If tax avoidance is seen as a ‘social sin’ – then there is a peer pressure to pay your tax.